Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors

+The reference measure $\prior$ does not have to be a probability measure.
+In fact, in finite dimensions $\prior$ is often chosen to be the Lebesgue measure.
+The Markov kernel associated with a symmetric random walks preserve the Lebesgue measure and therefore give rise to the simple acceptance ratio given above.
+The Random Walk Metropolis (RWM) algorithm is the well-known special case, if $Q(x,dy)=\mathcal{N}(x,C)(dy)$ for some positive definite covariance matrix $C$.

-The problem in designing (efficient) proposals on function spaces is that the Radon-Nikodym derivative in Equation (\ref{eq:accG}) does often not exist.
+The problem in designing (efficient) proposals on function spaces is that the Radon-Nikodym derivative in Equation (\ref{eq:accG}) is often not well-defined.
 This follows from different almost sure properties of $\mu(dx)$ and $\int Q(y,dx) d\mu(y)$ such as quadratic variation or regularity properties.
-The simplest proposal which preserves these properties is to pick $\nu$ with the same almost sure properties and use the proposal kernel
+The simplest proposal which preserves these properties is to pick $\prior$ with the same almost sure properties and to use the proposal kernel

 The resulting algorithm is called independence sampler (IS) because the proposal does not depend on the current state $x$.

-For Bayesian inverse problems it is natural to design proposals that are reversible for the prior because this preserves the almost sure properties and leads to a simple acceptance rule only involving the likelihood (c.f.
-Equation (\ref{eq:accRev})).
-In particular this is the case for the IS algorithm with $\nu=\prior$ .
+For Bayesian inverse problems it is natural to design proposals that are reversible for the prior because this preserves the almost sure properties and leads to a simple acceptance rule only involving the likelihood (see also Equation (\ref{eq:accRev})).